Update on administrative modernization and shared services

 I am writing to provide a quarterly update on the work we have undertaken towards modernizing our administrative functions and developing additional shared administrative services at the University of Chicago.

 Over the past eighteen months, we have taken a close look at a number of administrative services at the University, particularly in the areas of human resources, procurement, finance, and research administration.
-Staff members with extensive knowledge of the relevant administrative functions participated in working groups to document current processes and contribute to proposals for modifications.
+Staff members with extensive knowledge of the relevant administrative functions participated in working groups (expired link removed) to document current processes and contribute to proposals for modifications.
 A faculty working group has been reviewing proposals and advising on potential updates and changes.
 Faculty and staff input, provided through forums and other discussions, has highlighted points of concern and opportunities for improvements.

 One result of the review and faculty input is that Research Administration will continue to be examined on a separate path from other administrative areas, and in greater depth, with a focus on improving and enhancing services.
 This work will be led by Eric Isaacs, Executive Vice President for Research, whose office oversees University Research Administration.